tfarina/isengard/c/cstyleguide.md

 Use a noun or noun phrase for the name.

-Use singlar name unless its values are bit fields.
+Use singlar name unless the values are bit flags - in that case, use a plural name.

-Use plural if the enumeration has bit fields as values, also called flags enum.

 Prefix the enum tag with an underscore (`_`).
 This makes the tag distinct from the typedef name and reduces the chance of name clashes.